konflux-ci/konflux-ci/README.md

 #### Create ReleasePlan and ReleasePlanAdmission Resources

-Once the on-push pipeline completes, a snapshot will be created and the integration tests will run against the container images built on the on-push pipeline.
+Once you merge a PR, the on-push pipeline will be triggered and once it completes, a snapshot will be created and the integration tests will run against the container images built on the on-push pipeline.

 Konflux now needs `ReleasePlan` and `ReleasePlanAdmission` resources that will be used together with the snapshot for creating a new `Release` resource.